brfulu/us-accidents-data-engineering/README.md

 4. Click save

 #### Step 8: Start raw_datalake DAG
-This pipeline creates the S3 bucket for our raw datalake and uploads the files from local machine.
+This pipeline creates the S3 bucket for our raw data lake and uploads the files from local machine.
 Wait until the pipeline has successfully completed.

 #### Step 9: Start optimized datalake ETL DAG
-This pipeline extracts the data from our raw datalake, transforms is using Spark on an EMR cluster and saves it in way that is optimizing our query efficiency.
+This pipeline extracts the data from our raw data lake, transforms is using Spark on an EMR cluster and saves it in way that is optimizing our query efficiency.

 #### Step 10: Analyze datalake with Athena